K. B. Ganesh Kumar: Political career

 In May 2001, Ganesh Kumar was elected to the Kerala Assembly from Pathanapuram on a Kerala Congress (B) ticket.
-He defeated his opponent, K. Prekash Babu, by a margin of 9,931 votes.
-Ganesh Kumar's father and former Minister, R. Balakrishna Pillai had also been elected from the neighbouring constituency of Kottarakara, which he had represented for several decades.
+He defeated K. Prakash Babu, by a margin of 9,931 votes.
+Ganesh Kumar's father and former Minister, R. Balakrishna Pillai had been elected from the neighbouring constituency of Kottarakara, which he had represented for several decades.

-Ganesh Kumar became Transport Minister in the A. K. Antony cabinet in May 2001 and went on to give a good account of himself.
-Though a political novice at that time, he turned around the ailing KSRTC (Kerala State Road Transport Corporation) and earned a reputation for providing a clean and efficient administration.
+Ganesh Kumar became Transport Minister in the Antony cabinet in May 2001 and went on to give a good account of himself.
+Though a political novice at that time, he turned around the ailing KSRTC and earned a reputation for providing a clean and efficient administration.
 In March 2003, he stepped down from his ministerial post to facilitate his father's induction into the Cabinet.

 In the 2006 Assembly elections, Ganesh Kumar was once again elected from Pathanapuram, this time realising an increased victory margin of 11,814 votes by defeating K. R. Chandramohanan of CPI.
 LDF had made a clean sweep, winning 11 out of 12 seats in Kollam District and a formidable majority in the State Assembly, thereby making Ganesh Kumar the only UDF MLA from Kollam district.
 The election also saw the defeat of many of his former ministerial colleagues, including M. K. Muneer, P. K. Kunhalikutty, Babu Divakaran and Ganesh Kumar's father Balakrishna Pillai.

 In the 2011 Assembly elections, Ganesh Kumar scored a hat-trick win from Pathanapuram with an even bigger margin of 20,402 votes, trouncing his veteran CPM rival, K. Rajagopal.
 He went on to become a Minister for Forests, Sports and Cinema in the Oommen Chandy cabinet in May 2011.
 He resigned from cabinet due to the domestic violence case filed by his wife Yamini Thankachi on 7 April 2013.
 In the 2016 Assembly elections, Ganesh Kumar become an LDF candidate and defeated Jagadish of Indian National Congress by a margin of 24,562 votes.

 Personal life

-Ganesh was born in a Hindu Nair family as the son of former minister R. Balakrishna Pillai and Valsala Kumari in Thiruvananthapuram, Kerala on 25 May 1966.
-He was a alumnus of Government Arts College, Thiruvananthapuram.
+Ganesh was born as the son of former minister R. Balakrishna Pillai and Valsala Kumari in Kollam, Kerala on 25 May 1967.
+He was an alumnus of Government Arts College, Thiruvananthapuram.

-He was married to Dr. Yamini Thankachy on 20 May 1994.
-Yamini works as a senior research fellow at the Achutha Menon Centre for Health Science Studies and was pursuing her Ph.D in Adolescent health.
+On 20 May 1994, he married Dr. Yamini Thankachy, who worked as a senior research fellow at the Achutha Menon Centre for Health Science Studies while pursuing her Ph.D. in Adolescent health.
 The couple have two sons, Adithyan and Devaraman.
-The couple later divorced due to irreconcilable differences.
+The couple later divorced due to irreconcilable differences due to Kumar's infidelity and domestic violence.
 Ganesh married Bindhu Menon on 24 January 2014 who works as marketing head in Asianet.